How to Rank in Perplexity AI Search (2026)

 Can I track whether Perplexity is citing my content?

-Is optimizing for Perplexity worth the effort given its smaller user base?
+Is optimizing for Perplexity worth the effort?

 Should I optimize for Perplexity separately from other AI search engines?